-Holyrood Abbey / Holyrood Park The Palace of Holyroodhouse, Her Majesty The Queen's official residence in Scotland, lies at the bottom of the historic Royal Mile.
-See the magnificent State Apartments, then explore the 12th century ruins of Holyrood Abbey Nearby Holyrood Park has a wealth of history and archaeology.
+PALACE OF HOLYROOD HOUSE / HOLYROOD ABBEY / HOLYROOD PARK - The Palace of Holyrood House, Her Majesty The Queen's official residence in Scotland, lies at the end of the historic Royal Mile.
+See the magnificent State Apartments, then explore the 12th century ruins of Holyrood Abbey.
+Nearby Holyrood Park has a wealth of history and archaeology.